josefaidt/svelte-themer/README.md

 # svelte-themer

-Styling your Svelte apps with CSS Variables, persisted.
+A theming engine for your Svelte apps using CSS Variables, persisted.

 ```html
 <script>